-Refrigerators
+Refrigerators and Microwaves

 Personal refrigerators, up to 4.4 cubic feet, are permitted in the residence halls unless designated otherwise or approved by Housing and Residence Life.
-Only one unit is permitted in any residence hall space (either a personal refrigerator or a microfridge rented from the University-approved vendor).
+Only one unit is permitted in any residence hall space per student (either a personal refrigerator or a microfridge rented from the University-approved vendor), maximum of two per room.
+One personal microwave is permitted per room.
+Two microfridges per room.